Load Balancing

 The routing process follows these steps:

-- If a match is found, the corresponding
+- If a match is found, the corresponding driver is returned and used to execute the query

-is returned. - If no match is found, a
+- If no match is found, a

 routing process transparent to the application code.